alphastar-avi/SIH24-CoalWorks-DangerDetectingNode/README.md

 ## Mind
 * GPS might take a few seconds to get a fix.
 Place antenna outdoors for better signal...
-* Mesh nodes should be within Wi-Fi range of each other for stable communication.
+* Mesh nodes should be within Wi-Fi range of each other for stable communication...

 ![V1 vs Final build](https://github.com/user-attachments/assets/941f9480-91ca-4d69-a68e-0655f4d638ec)